 I did my PhD studies at the Department of Physics at the University of Helsinki, followed by a postdoctorate stint at Department of Applied Physics at Aalto University.
 For the last three years I was at the Lawrence Berkeley National Laboratory, working in the Martin Head-Gordon group at University of California, Berkeley.
 See here for my list of publications.

 As a theoretical physicist by training, I got interested in fundamental quantum chemistry.
 I also don't mind getting my hands dirty with writing (or debugging) code.
-My most significant work so far has been ERKALE, which is a Hartree-Fock / density-functional theory SCF program, focusing on the modeling of x-ray properties.
+One of my significant works so far has been ERKALE, which is a Hartree-Fock / density-functional theory self-consistent field program I wrote during my PhD, which focuses on the modeling of x-ray properties.
 I'd be happy to hear if you have found the program useful.
 I'm also a contributor to the libxc library and a Q-Chem developer.

 I have done some work on the study of basis set completeness.
 You can find my basis sets at the EMSL Basis Set Exchange.
 The newest completeness-optimization work has been done with ERKALE.
 Before that I was briefly involved as a developer in the Kruununhaka basis set tool kit (Google Code site).